How to Perform an SSL Migration

-While our company follows a thorough process to conduct secure and smooth client SLL migration, here are the necessary steps to migrate to an SSL site:
+Xivic's technical team follows a thorough process to conduct secure and smooth client SLL migration, but if you're looking for somewhere to start, here are the beginning necessary steps to migrate to an SSL site:

-Step 1: Host site on dedicated IP address.
+Step 1: Host the site on a dedicated IP address.
 SSL certificates will require you to have a dedicated IP address for your site.
 Most websites will already have this but check with your hosting provider.
 If you are on a shared IP address, you will need to contact them to upgrade to a dedicated IP.
+A dedicated IP is one that is static and does not change (dynamic).

 - Organization Validation (OV SSL): This is a popular certification choice for both the coverage level and trust signals.
 With this SSL Certificate, a Certificate Authority approves the right to use a specific domain name as well as provide company information to be displayed to users that click on the secure site seal in the browser.